Denikozub/Offroad-routing-engine/ideas/iterative.md

 ## Iterative algorithm
 ___
 Experimental.
 Slow (complexity currently not calculated).
 High precision.
-Development currently delayed
+Development currently stopped
 Main points:
 - We are given point A and point B
 - There is a fixed _step length_ that can depend either on map scale or on the route distance (hierarchical approach)